 Since the user does not set the fee on his/her own – the only way to save money is to look through various kinds of cryptocurrency exchanges and their terms to find a better deal.

 A money-saving tip

-There are also exchanges which require not a very big fee – like the ones we partner with at Guarda: basically, their fee is about 0.5% per deal.
-We do a meticulous selection of partners, choosing the best ones – still, we ask you to be attentive to the conditions they provide, as we’re not responsible for their commision politics.
-Guarda wallets, per se, doesn’t charge any additional commission.
+There are also exchanges that do require not a very big fee – like the ones we partner with at Guarda: basically, their fee is about 0.5% per deal.
+We do a meticulous selection of partners, choosing the best ones – still, we ask you to be attentive to the conditions they provide, as we’re not responsible for their commission politics.
+Guarda wallets, per se, don’t charge any additional commission.